dvdvideo1234/LaserSTool/readme.md

 ### Description
-This is the `LaserSTool` I've originally ported to [Garry's mod 13][ref-gmod-link] since then, I am constantly improving it.
-My goal is making it behave as similar to a real [laser beam][ref-laser-beam].
-The repository contains [MadJawa][ref-author-org]'s original SVN, but drastically changed to include a lot of added features, better user experience and improved beam physics behavior accuracy.
-This is by far the most bug free laser addon that is up to date and with active development.
+This is the `LaserSTool` I've originally ported to [Garry's mod 13][ref-gmod-link] since then, I have been constantly improving it.
+My goal is to make it behave similarly to a real [laser beam][ref-laser-beam].
+The repository contains [MadJawa][ref-author-org]'s original SVN, but drastically changed to include a lot of added features, better user experience, and improved beam physics behavior accuracy.
+This is by far the most bug-free laser addon that is up to date and with active development.

 ### Brief history
-The original creator and huge credit goes to one and only [MadJawa][ref-author-org].
+The original creator and huge credit goes to the one and only [MadJawa][ref-author-org].
 His repository is [located here][ref-org-repo].
-I cannot tell you that he will still and eventually support this repo in the future, but we can clearly see no commits are made since `2009`.
-This has been quite a ride since `January 2020` when I first started fixing this, but as the time flew by I got hooked on another projects [IRL][ref-exp-irl] and this was kind of aside forgotten.
-I did not make a repository at the time, so I kept fixing it on my local machine at home, thinking that no one will eventually get interested in me reviving this gem, but here we are now and boy was I wrong!
-Last I decided to push it to github, so the code will not get lost again or something may happen to this marvel!
+I cannot tell you that he will still and eventually support this repo in the future, but we can clearly see that no commits have been made since `2009`.
+This has been quite a ride since `January 2020` when I first started fixing this, but as time flew by, I got hooked on other projects [IRL][ref-exp-irl] and this was forgotten.
+I did not make a repository at the time, so I kept fixing it on my local machine at home, thinking that no one would eventually get interested in me reviving this gem, but here we are now, and boy, was I wrong!
+Last, I decided to push it to GitHub, so the code will not get lost again, or something may happen to this marvel!

 ![LaserSTool][ref-screenshot]

 ### Installation
-Just clone this repo in your addons folder or subscribe in the [workshop][ref-workshop].
+Just clone this repo in your addons folder or subscribe to the [workshop][ref-workshop].

 ### Features
 The code base has been drastically changed now and does not correspond to the original `2.0`